DevL/potency/output/md/Character Options/Traits.md

 You gain the unique [magical skill](../Magic/Aspects%20of%20Magic.md) _Innate Magic_ at [skill level](../Skills/Skill%20Level.md) 3.
 You cannot train this skill further.

-Create a spell that uses no more than 2 [magical aspects](../Magic/Aspects%20of%20Magic.md), no more than 9 [spell dice](../Magic/Components/Spell%20Dice.md), and does not require a [skill level](../Skills/Skill%20Level.md) higher than 3.
-You do not need to know the aspects involved and can cast this spell using _Innate Magic_.
+Create a spell that uses no more than a single [magical aspect](../Magic/Aspects%20of%20Magic.md), no more than 9 [spell dice](../Magic/Components/Spell%20Dice.md), and does not require a [skill level](../Skills/Skill%20Level.md) higher than 3.
+You do not need to know the aspect involved and can cast this spell using _Innate Magic_.

 ```
 TBD: allow multiple spells as long as they combined don’t exceed 10 spell dice?